pingcap/docs/tidb-cloud/data-service-get-started.md

 1. In the left pane of the [**Data Service**](https://tidbcloud.com/console/dataservice) page, click the name of your endpoint, and then click **...** > **Code Example** in the upper-right corner.
 The **Code Example** dialog box is displayed.

-2. In the dialog box, select the environment that you want to use to call the endpoint, and then copy the code example.
+2. In the dialog box, select the cluster and database that you want to use to call the endpoint, and then copy the code example.

     An example of the curl code example is as follows: